 June is Men’s Health Month so we’re dropping a bunch of vital and useful articles over the next couple weeks regarding men’s health, body, mind, general wellness and self-care.

-As the Head of the Men’s Division, I am striving to bring quality content that has an edge and intriguing angle on topics.
-I’m also working to inform men about topics that might not be covered on their nightly news, or the latest issue of GQ.
+As the Head of the Men’s Division, I am striving to bring quality content that has an edge as well as an intriguing angle on topics.
+I’m also working to inform men about topics that might not be covered on their nightly news, or the latest issue of GQ but applies to their health.

 One day a couple years ago I was super hungry and needed something to fill me up quickly and keep me full through a long meeting at work.
 So I popped into Whole Foods and grabbed a giant slice of Hawaiian pizza. (pineapple and Canadian bacon).
 It’s one of my favorites.
 After that night pizza just wasn’t the same for me anymore.
 I had full blown heartburn for two days that turned into gastritis which is basically inflamed stomach lining.
 I had to go to the doctor.
 I got medical grade anti-acids and the doctor told me to use Pepcid AC if it comes back with some other chemical/pharmaceutical things.
 I prefer to take more natural routes to manage my health if possible, so I started doing some research.
 I found that ginger could help my digestion (anti-inflammatory) as well as probiotics and some other products with a diet change.
 I started drinking the gingerade Kombucha once a week also.
 Which helped a bit.